AdobeDocs/experience-manager-65.en/help/assets/config-oauth.md

    >
    >The URL provided as [!UICONTROL Service URL] is not accessible via the browser and generates a 404 error.
 The configuration works OK with the same value of the [!UICONTROL Service URL] parameter.
 For the overall service status and maintenance schedule, see [https://status.adobe.com](https://status.adobe.com).

 1. Click **[!UICONTROL Download Public Certificate for OAuth Integration]**, and download the public certificate file `AEM-SmartTags.crt`.
+Moreover, you are no longer required to upload this certificate in Adobe developer console.

    ![A representation of the settings created for the smart tagging service](assets/smart-tags-download-public-cert1.png)